zszazi/OpenCV-Template-matching-and-SIFT/README.md

  ### Google colab [notebook link](https://colab.research.google.com/github/zszazi/MSD/blob/master/MSD_intern_final.ipynb)

-* I had some problem with accessing files in google colab even after wget the images from URL , so I downloaded a few images to my local machine and uploaded them to colab and ran the test*
+I had some problem with accessing files in google colab even after wget the images from URL , so I downloaded a few images to my local machine and uploaded them to colab and ran the test

+make sure to change the image file name to try with different images

 **I approached the problem in the below ways**
 1. If there is a template match